 - Do you find yourself justifying your attachment to certain high carb foods?

-- Do you defend your need to eat sugary foods?
+- Do you defend your need to eat sugary treats?

 - Do you feel sluggish, moody after you consume high carb foods?